a10networks/a10networks.github.io/introduction/main-repositories-1.md

 It's a GUI consisting of small buildable widgets; somewhat like a React Component,  but all stateless.

 80% of the components are based on [Ant Design](https://ant.design/) widgets.
-It has integrated Ant style and A10 customized UI style.
+Our widgets have integrated Ant Design's style and A10's customized UI style.
 We have added A10 Widget Interface to extend Ant's widgets.

 ### How to make it work?